antonio-mastropaolo/dl-training-vuln-patching/README.md

 #### Fine-tuning

-*The following will be starting a fine-tuning procedure using the classic supervised approach*
+*The following starts a fine-tuning procedure using the classic supervised approach*

 ##### Training